drivertrain/GraphUtility/Readme.txt

-Compile and Run From CommandLine:
+Compile and run from command line:
-1) Open CMD window in this directory
+1) Navigate to src/Graphs and do "javac *.java* to compile
-2) do "javac *.java* to compile
+2) Navigate to src/ and place input files
-3) to run do "java Main <inputfilename> <requestedflightsfilename> <outputfilename>
+3) Run: "java Graphs.Main <inputfilename> <requestedflightsfilename> <outputfilename>